damiendevienne/phylter-data/Carnivora/README.md

 # Data and code for the Carnivora analyses

-The file `code.R` contains all the code to reproduce the analyses and the figures, except for the synteny analysis for which scripts and datasets are in folder `synteny`.
+The file `code.R` contains all the code to reproduce the analyses and the figures for the Carnivora analysis, except for the synteny analysis for which scripts and datasets are in folder `synteny`.

 The file `code.R` uses as input:
 - The results of the PhylteR analyses available in `data/phylter-results/`